practicalli/blog-cryogen/content/md/posts/adopt-FreeDesktop.org-XDG-standard-for-configuration-files.md

 export XDG_CACHE_HOME=$HOME/.cache`
 ```

+To apply these environment variables, logout of the desktop environment, then login again.
+Now the environment variables are set.

+To test before logout/login, in a terminal run the command `source ~/.profile` and the environment variables will be available in that terminal session.

+### Command Line

 The shell and all command line tools will use environment variables in `~/.profile`.
 Or they can be set in the respective resource files for the terminal shell to add environment variables

 * bash - use `~/.bashrc`